+Chronic Kindey Failure is the progressive and irreversible deterioration of kidney function.
+The kidneys slowly lose their ability to work.
 One-tenth of the world’s population suffers from some degree of kidney disease without even knowing.
 As the condition progresses it can turn chronic and there is always the chance that the accumulated damage to the kidneys becomes irreversible.
 One of the challenges is the early diagnosis of this “silent epidemic” as it tends to only produce symptoms in advanced stages when the kidney has already been damaged.

 Chronic Kidney Failure explained in first person

 Professionals and patients explain how you live with the disease

 The treatment of chronic renal failure must be adapted to each of the stages in the evolution of chronic kidney disease.